 MEETING EFFICIENCY REQUIREMENTS FOR FEDERAL PURCHASES

-Executive Order 13514 requires that federal agencies promote electronic stewardship by purchasing EPEAT (Electronic Product Environmental Assessment Tool) registered products.1 In addition to meeting the ENERGY STAR requirements, EPEAT registered computers have other environmentally beneficial attributes (e.g., reduction or elimination of hazardous materials and end-of-life management).
+Executive Order 13693 requires that federal agencies promote electronic stewardship by purchasing environmentally sustainable electronic products.
+The Federal Acquisition Regulation (FAR) Part 23.7 also requires the purchase of EPEAT (Electronic Product Environmental Assessment Tool) registered products.1 In addition to meeting the ENERGY STAR requirements, EPEAT registered computers have other environmentally beneficial attributes (e.g., reduction or elimination of hazardous materials and end-of-life management).
 For current requirements and a list of registered products, visit the EPEAT website.

 DEFINING THE PRODUCT CATEGORY